turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 Gestalt suggests that the whole is, in fact, different (and greater) that the individual parts that make it up.
 Based on this belief, a set of laws were written to explain out perceptual organization and how people group smaller objects together to form larger, more significant objects.
 While it is important to note that these laws do not result in good design by themselves, they are extremely useful to leverage when identifying and solving problems we face when designing highly usable and clear interfaces.

+### Gestalt Principals

+The Gestalt psychologists developed a set of "laws", or principals, to explain perceptual organization, the way smaller objects are organized and grouped to form larger, complete objects.
+These principals can be thought of as mental shortcuts for visual problem solving.

 #### Law of Figure-Ground

 A figure shall be perceived as separate from it's background.